-Management has prepared a forecast covering 12 month post-year end and believe that current cash reserves will adequately cover the working capital requirements of the Group, in addition to meeting research and development commitments.
-As such, the Directors have a reasonable expectation that the Group has, and will have access, to adequate resources to continue in operational existence for the foreseeable future and, therefore, continue to adopt the going concern basis in preparing the Annual Report and financial statements.
-Further details on their assumptions and their conclusion thereon are included in the statement on going concern in Note 2.4 of the financial statements.
+The Directors, having due and careful enquiry, are of the opinion that the Company has or will have access to sufficient funding in order to execute its operations over the next 12 months.
+The Directors therefore have made an informed judgment, at the time of approving the financial statements, that there is a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future..
+As a result, the Directors have adopted the going concern basis of accounting in the preparation of the annual financial statements.
+Further details on their assumptions and their conclusion thereon are included in the statement on going concern in Note 2.5 of the financial statements.